Skip to main content

 He is Board Certified in Internal Medicine, Pulmonary Medicine, Critical Care Medicine and Sleep Medicine.
 After working at Brown University, Dr. Mora joined the staff at Albert Einstein Medical Center.
 Dr. Mora is serving as Associate Program Director for the Pulmonary Critical Care Medicine Fellowship Program.

-Glenn Eiger, MD, is Program Director of the Internal Medicine and Transitional Year Residency Programs.
-He is the Associate Chairman of the Department of Medicine at Einstein Medical Center and Associate Professor of Medicine at Jefferson Medical College.
+Glenn Eiger, MD, is Program Director of the Internal Medicine and Preliminary Medicine Residency Programs.
+He is the Associate Chairman of the Department of Medicine at Einstein Medical Center Philadelphia and Associate Professor of Medicine at Jefferson Medical College.
 Dr. Eiger is a member of the Division of Pulmonary Disease and Critical Care Medicine.
 He is the recipient of the 1996, 1997 and 1998 Chief Residents' Award for Excellence in Clinical Teaching.
 In 1998, Dr. Eiger received the Temple University School of Medicine Blockley-Osler Award for Excellence in Clinical Teaching.

 Dr. Eiger completed his residency and chief residency at Beth Israel Medical Center and his fellowship in pulmonary disease and critical care medicine at the Hospital of the University of Pennsylvania.
 He is a member of Phi Beta Kappa and Alpha Omega Alpha.
 He is a fellow of the American College of Physicians and the American College of Chest Physicians.